Forex Card vs Credit Card

 1. Exchange Rate Stability

-One of the most significant advantages of a forex card vs credit card is the ability to lock in exchange rates.
+One of the most significant advantages of credit card vs forex card is the ability to lock in exchange rates.
 When you load a forex card, the exchange rate is fixed at the time of loading, protecting you from currency fluctuations during your trip.
 For example, if the US dollar strengthens against the Indian rupee while you’re traveling, your forex card transactions remain unaffected, ensuring predictable expenses.

 Credit cards, however, use dynamic exchange rates, which can vary daily.
 This means the cost of your transactions abroad may increase if the local currency appreciates against the rupee, leading to unexpected expenses.
 Additionally, credit cards often charge a markup fee of 2.5% to 3.5% on foreign transactions, further increasing costs.